broadinstitute/carrot/UserGuide.md

 ```
-> carrot_cli template create --pipeline_id "<PIPELINE_ID>" --name "<TEMPLATE NAME>" --description "<DESCRIPTION>" --test_wdl "<URL OR URI OF TEST WDL>" --eval_wdl "<URL OR URI OF EVAL WDL>" [--created_by EMAIL]
+> carrot_cli template create --pipeline "<PIPELINE ID OR NAME>" --name "<TEMPLATE NAME>" --description "<DESCRIPTION>" --test_wdl "<PATH OR URI OF TEST WDL>" --eval_wdl "<PATH OR URI OF EVAL WDL>" [--created_by EMAIL]
 ```

-The` pipeline_ID` is the CARROT ID of the pipeline to which this template belongs.
-If you just added a pipeline, this should still be visible at the command-line terminal as the result of `carrot_cli pipeline create … `.
+The` pipeline` is the CARROT ID or name of the pipeline to which this template belongs.
+If you just added a pipeline, the ID should still be visible at the command-line terminal as the result of `carrot_cli pipeline create … `.
 If not, this can be found as the ID field when querying for pipelines (`carrot_cli pipeline find`).

-The test and evaluation WDLs are specified here as URLs or gs URIs to those WDLs.
-These WDLs must either be public or be accessible by the service account being used with your instance of CARROT.
+The test and evaluation WDLs are specified here as local file paths or http/https/gs URIs to those WDLs.
+If supplied via URIs, these WDLs must either be public or be accessible by the service account being used with your instance of CARROT.

 The `--created_by email` flag is optional and defaults to the email address in your carrot_cli configuration file.